Download a FREE E-Book with 20 Easy Weeknight Dinners

 Brown lentils are small so they cook quickly and have a nice, earthy, mild taste.
 They would also work well for this soup.

-Yellow and orange lentils can turn very mushy when cooked so they are not ideal for this style of soup.
+Yellow, orange and red lentils can turn very mushy when cooked so they are not ideal for this style of soup, but are wonderful for a softer and more tender soup.

 Step by step assembly of lentil and potato soup